ska-telescope/ska-data-lifecycle/docs/src/guides/dp_cluster.md

 7. Query the location of all copies of the item

-The source code below demonstrates how to register a data item that exists on an external storage (e.g., Acacia).
+The source code below demonstrates how to register a data item that resides on external storage (Acacia, located at the Pawsey Centre) while working from the DP platform.

 **1. Prepare token to be placed in the header of your REST calls**